hal/circuit/README.md

 ## Programming Model

 Circuit provides a minimalistic API with a handful of interfaces and some reasonable default implementations.
 When it comes to implementation, Circuit tries to be as less intrusive as possible.
 The following section describes the API for the basic building blocks.

 ### API

 #### Action

-An action is a class which implements `org.jboss.gwt.circuit.Action<P>`, where `P` acts as the payload of the action.
+An action is defined by a class which implements the interface `org.jboss.gwt.circuit.Action<P>`, where `P` acts as the payload of the action.
 The payload is in most cases some kind of POJO which is processed by stores.
 However there might be cases where an action is more some kind of command without a payload at all.

 #### Store

 Stores do not need to implement a special interface.
 However they need to register with the Dispatcher for actions they are interested in.
 This registration is done by implementing the interface `org.jboss.gwt.circuit.StoreCallback`.
-This interface reflects the two phases (prepare and complete) as described above:
+The methods on this interface reflects the two phases (prepare and complete) as described above:

 - `Agreement voteFor(Action action)` to express support for an action and optional dependencies to other stores and
 - `void complete(Action action, Dispatcher.Channel channel)` which is called when an action is dispatched to the store.